kasslent/clc-digital-skills/_lessons/module-1.2.md

       line-height: 1.5;
     }

 There are many CSS properties with new ones being added and old ones being retired (deprecated).
-It's good to have a few resources on hand.
+It's good to have a few resources on hand:

 * [http://caniuse.com](http://caniuse.com)
 * [https://developer.mozilla.org/en-US/docs/Web/CSS/Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)

 ## CSS Comments

-Just like HTML, use comments in CSS to leave notes, "comment out" code for later or for organization.
-Comments are written between a forward slash & asterisk and must close in the *opposite order*.
+Just like HTML, you can use comments in CSS to leave notes, "comment out" code for later, or for organization purposes.
+Comments are written between a forward slash & asterisk and must close in the *opposite order*:

     p {
         color: #cc0066; /* magenta */